diiStephen/RedBlackTree/README.md

 - [ ] Further modularization.
 Thinking of packaging everything into a `struct` that manages the root pointer and maintains fields like the size of the tree.

+- [ ] Support for some type of iterator.

 - [ ] A more robust memory management.
 I want to allow users to have the option to substitute their own memory management.